• In an emergency: DIAL 000

 Privacy Policy | Legal

-The Minds Count Foundation is an independent volunteer, charitable organisation.
-The Foundation’s objective is to decrease work related psychological ill-health in the legal community and to promote workplace psychological health and safety.
+The Minds Count Foundation is an independent, volunteer-run, charitable organisation.
+The Foundation’s objective is to decrease work-related psychological ill-health in the legal community and to promote workplace psychological health and safety.

 Sign up for the latest news from Minds Count Foundation